techn0man1ac/ToxicCommentClassification/README.md

 # ⚙️ Machine learning(Back End)

-To solve the challenge, we have chosen 3 popular architectures, such as [BERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_0_bert-base-uncased), [ALBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_1_albert), [DistilBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_2_distilbert).

 We used to Cloud computing on [Kaggle](https://www.kaggle.com/code/techn0man1ac/toxiccommentclassificationsystem/) for are speed up model training.

+To solve the challenge, we have chosen 3 popular architectures, such as [BERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_0_bert-base-uncased), [ALBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_1_albert), [DistilBERT](https://github.com/techn0man1ac/ToxicCommentClassification/tree/main/Backend/Models/Model_2_distilbert) (each link takes you to the source code as trained by the model).

 ## BERT ֎🇦🇮